CHAPTER 13 BANKRUPTCY

 6 years from date of filing a chapter 13 to file a chapter 7**

 2 years from date of filing a chapter 13 to file chapter 13 that is eligible for discharge**

 *You may file a chapter 13 bankruptcy at any time, the question is whether you are eligible to receive a discharge.
-There may be reasons to file a chapter 13 that is not eligible for discharge, such as stopping foreclosure or repossession, stopping garnishments, and directing money elsewhere until the time has passed that a new bankruptcy can be refiled that is eligible for discharge.
+There may be reasons to file a chapter 13 that is not eligible for discharge, such as stopping a foreclosure or repossession, stopping garnishments, or directing money to certain debts until the time has passed that a new bankruptcy can be refiled that is eligible for discharge.

 **Time limits may be shorter depending on what was paid in prior chapter 13.

 YOU MAKE TOO MUCH MONEY

 Chapter 7 bankruptcy has strict income limits, if your income is too high for a household of your size, you will not qualify to file chapter 7.
 If you earn below that limit you will qualify to file.
 Household size is the number of people that live in your house.
 Typically household size includes you, your spouse, and your children, but may also include other members of the household, depending on the circumstances.
 The income here is gross income, what you earn before deductions and taxes.
 Your gross income for this purpose is the average of all your income combined for the last six months.
 Certain expenses, such as child support paid, are deducted from that average.

 The current income limits, updated as of April 1, 2020, are as follows:

 Household of 1 - $49,086